 The Fund considers principal adverse impacts on sustainability factors by drawing up its own annual ESG policy which sets out specific sustainability objectives, including the Fund's considered adverse impacts on sustainability factors.
-The Fund's principal adverse impacts on sustainability are disclosed on page 128-129 in the annual report.
+The Fund's principal adverse impacts on sustainability are disclosed in the annual report.